Diana was a member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing & painting plants too.

 They retain their colour throughout the year and are therefore particularly appealing in autumn, when many plants are dying down for winter.

 As they are low-growing plants (12–16 inches/30–40 centimetres), they are best at the front of borders, lining a path, or growing several together in pots.
-Although preferring half shade, they will grow in full sun or full shade and don't need much watering.
+Although they prefer half shade, they will grow in full sun or full shade and don't need much watering.
 Even in dry weather, a good watering once a week will suffice.
-They need to be in an area that is well drained in slightly acidic, nutrient-rich soil.
+They need to be in an area that is well-drained in slightly acidic, nutrient-rich soil.

 These are low-growing, drought-tolerant succulents.
 They come in various colours and need very little care.
 They originate from Central and Southern America, so they need a hot, sunny position, and very little water.
 They grow well in containers and also make attractive groundcover, as they are low growing.
 They don't need pruning and are easy to propagate simply by removing a leaf and planting it in soil.